The alternating simultaneous Halpern-Lions-Wittmann-Bauschke algorithm for finding the best approximation pair for two disjoint intersections of convex sets: Concluding remarks and lines for further investigation

 \subsubsection{Acknowledgments}

-\textmd{This research is supported by the ISF-NSFC joint research plan Grant Number 2874/19.
-The work of Y.C. was also supported by U. S. National Institutes of Health grant R01CA266467.}
+We thank the referees for valuable remarks which helped to improve the paper.
+D.R. thanks Zilin Jiang for helpful discussion.
+This research is supported by the ISF-NSFC joint research plan Grant Number 2874/19.
+The work of Y.C. was also supported by U. S. National Institutes of Health grant R01CA266467.